danse-inelastic/pyre/docs/pyreBasics.rst

 open input/output files, initiate c/c++/fortran engines that this component is depending on, etc.

+..
 TODO: have a link to a complete listing of these overidable methods

-facilities
+..
+TODO: discuss the order in which these methods are called by the framework

 Applications
 ------------